 Do I need to bring my own bedding and towels?

 No. Fresh linens and towels are provided.

 What do the cabins include?

-Each cabin is fully equipped to include electricity, running water, wi-fi, and DirectTV.
+In Virginia, each cabin is fully equipped to include electricity, running water, wi-fi, and DirectTV.

 Will food be provided?